-One-third of parents concerned about losing jobs, pay when they stay home with sick kidsOctober 22nd, 2012 in Health /
+One-third of parents concerned about losing jobs, pay when they stay home with sick kidsOctober 22, 2012 in Medicine & Health / Health

 Many child care providers have rules that exclude sick children from care, spurring anxious moments for millions of working parents.
 In a new University of Michigan poll, one-third of parents of young children report they are concerned about losing jobs or pay when they stay home to care for sick children who can't attend child care.